xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-mobile.md

 Katalon Studio uses desired capabilities to communicate with Appium server by sending a POST request.
 If users configure the desired capabilities in project settings, the Appium server will start a session with predefined capabilities.

 This article shows you how to configure some common capabilities in Mobile testing and and where they are saved.
-## Set desired capabilities for Mobile testing in Katalon Studio
+## Set desired capabilities for mobile testing in Katalon Studio

 To set desired capabilities for mobile testing, do as follows: